Fractional Chern Insulator and Quantum Anomalous Hall Crystal in Twisted MoTe$_2$: Excitation gap and charge continuum

-To study the dynamical properties, we compute the band-resolved spectral functions $A_{mm}(\bold{k}, \omega) \equiv -2{\rm Im} G_{mm}^R(\bold{k}, \omega)$ of the CI state at $\nu = 1$, the FCI state at $\nu = 2/3$, and the QAHC state at $\nu = 1/2$. $G_{mm}^R(\bold{k}, \omega)$ is the retarded Green's function and $m = {\rm u}, {\rm l}$ labels the upper/lower band (see SM~III~\cite{SM} for details).
+To study the dynamical properties, we compute the band-resolved spectral functions $A_{mm}(\bold{k}, \omega) \equiv -2{\rm Im} G_{mm}^R(\bold{k}, \omega)$ of the CI state at $\nu = 1$, the FCI state at $\nu = 2/3$, and the QAHC state at $\nu = 1/2$. $G_{mm}^R(\bold{k}, \omega)$ is the retarded Green's function and $m = {\rm u}, {\rm l}$ labels the upper/lower band (see Supplementary section~V online for details).
 The dynamical results reveal distinct features for these topological states, including the flattened band, charge excitation continuum, and band folding, providing valuable insights into their distinct nature.

-Starting from the $\nu = 1$ CI phase in Fig.~\ref{Fig_GSAkomega}\textbf{a}, we find the lower band becomes significantly flattened compared to the bare band (with interactions turned off), highlighting the correlation effect.
+Starting from the $\nu = 1$ CI phase in Fig.~\ref{Fig_GSAkomega}{a}, we find the lower band becomes significantly flattened compared to the bare band (with interactions turned off), highlighting the correlation effect.
 Additionally, a band gap of approximately $\Delta_1 \approx 18.2 \, \text{meV}$ is obtained, with the Fermi level lying within the gap, consistent with the gapped CI phase at $\nu = 1$.
-On the other hand, in Fig.~\ref{Fig_GSAkomega}\textbf{b}, regarding the FCI state with $\nu = 2/3$, both the upper and lower bands exhibit significant broadening.
+On the other hand, in Fig.~\ref{Fig_GSAkomega}{b}, regarding the FCI state with $\nu = 2/3$, both the upper and lower bands exhibit significant broadening.
 The charge excitation continuum, instead of well-defined quasi-particle modes, signposts the emergence of fractional charge excitations in the FCI phase.
 Moreover, between the two broad ``sub-bands'', there exists a charge gap $\Delta_{2/3} \approx 8.4 \, \text{meV}$, where the Fermi level resides, supporting a gapped nature of FCI.
-The charge gaps at $\nu = 1$ and $\nu = 2/3$ align well with the experimental results of $14\pm 1$~meV and $7.0 \pm 0.5$~meV, respectively, as obtained by direct magnetic imaging at a low temperature of 1.6~K \cite{Redekop2024Direct}.
+The charge gaps at $\nu = 1$ and $\nu = 2/3$ align well with the experimental results of $14\pm 1$~meV and $7.0 \pm 0.5$~meV, respectively, as obtained by direct magnetic imaging at a low temperature of 1.6~K~\cite{Redekop2024Direct}.